wangshuaizs/wangshuaizs.github.io/index.md

 ## News

 -  [05/2025] [RUC](https://wangshuaizs.github.io/) accepted to [USENIX Security 2025](https://www.usenix.org/conference/usenixsecurity25).
 Congratulations to Shuhan!
 -  [03/2025] Invited to serve as the Student Workshop Co-chair for CoNEXT 2025.
-Welcome to submit your work!
+Submissions are welcome!
 -  [03/2025] Attended IETF 122 in Bangkok and presented [Source Address Validation Deployment Status](https://youtu.be/L-zx1H0ZcPQ?t=404).
 -  [12/2024] [SAIP](https://ki3.org.cn/#/networkAnalysisReport?publication=2025_saip_accurate_detection_of_anycast_servers_with_the_rise_of_regional_anycast&from=publication) accepted to [IEEE INFOCOM 2025](https://infocom2025.ieee-infocom.org/).
 Congratulations to Ke!
 -  [11/2024] Attended IETF 121 in Dublin and presented [Measuring OSAV remotely](https://youtu.be/VoN-DdoXF0U?t=2706).